sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-train/ai-core-aiapi-clientsdk-train.md

 [ACCORDION-BEGIN [Step 4: ](Check the available scenarios.)]

-Scenarios refers to the use-case.
-It is defined by an identifier within the workflows *(YAML files)* that we created-synced earlier.
-For all related workflows write the same scenario.
+Scenarios refers to the use case.
+It is created by an identifier within the workflows *(YAML files, see screenshots below)* that we synced with GitHub in previous tutorial.
+For all workflows of same use case, write the same scenario id.

 !![scenario definition inside worflows](img/training/scenario.png)